-The National Highway Traffic Safety Administration wants Fiat Chrysler Automobiles to commence its recall of airbags with faulty Takata Corp. inflators on Dec.
+The United States National Highway Traffic Safety Administration wants Fiat Chrysler Automobiles to commence its recall of airbags with faulty Takata Corp. inflators on Dec.
 1, 2014, or three weeks earlier than the Japanese supplier planned.
 “The consequences of these inflator failures are serious,” NHTSA’s deputy administrator, David Friedman, wrote to Fiat Chrysler chief executive Sergio Marchionne.

 He noted in the letter that metal fragments are shot towards occupants causing serious injury or death.
 According to NHTSA, Takata will start shipment of replacement parts to Chrysler on Dec.
 1, and the carmaker should sent notices no later than that date.